Student Fees Regulations

 If an eligible student officially withdraws from an approved programme on or prior to 31st October, the Institute will not claim tuition fees from the Exchequer.

-NB Students must complete an official withdrawal form and return it to the Admissions Office
+NB: Students must complete the online official withdrawal form and return it to the CIT Admissions Office.

 Waiver of Fees

 Full-time tuition fees may be waived on certified medical grounds or other exceptional circumstances.
 All medical waiver applications must be made in writing to the Registrar and Vice President for Academic Affairs and supported by documentary evidence.
 Students should not seek waivers other than on grounds of certified medical illness, family bereavement or other serious exceptional circumstances.

 Students who officially withdraw from their course before 31st October will be refunded their Semester 1 fees less a 15% administrative charge.